SL SelfLandlord

 • Maladministration — errors in notices, incorrect procedures, misleading information

 The Ombudsman will not be a rent tribunal or a possession court.
-It handles disputes about landlord conduct, not about the level of rent or the right to possession.
+It handles disputes about landlord conduct — not about the level of rent or the right to possession.
+Rent challenges go to the First-tier Tribunal.
+Possession disputes go to county court.

 What the Ombudsman Can Order